-Toronto-based, she has enjoyed a long career as an award winning multi-disciplinary designer-artist working in film, television, theatre and visual art.
-She has twice won Gemini Awards for Best Production Design, as well as the Gold Medal for Best Production Design at the New York International Television Festival, and has been nominated numerous times for both Gemini and Directors Guild of Canada Best Production Design awards.
+Marian Wihak is an award-winning multi-disciplinary designer-artist working in film, television, theatre and visual art.
+She has won 4 awards for Best Production Design (1 Bijoux, 2 Geminis, and the Gold Medal for Best Production Design at the New York International Television Festival), and has been nominated numerous times for both Gemini and Directors Guild of Canada Best Production Design awards.

-Other selected film credits include Gordon Pinsent’s Heyday (Gemini nomination for Best Production Design), Julie Walking Home, and A Girl Like Me both directed by Polish Director Agnieszka Holland (House of Cards, the Wire, Washington Square, The Secret Garden…), Pit Pony (Gemini Award for Best Production Design), Milgaard, The Zack Files, Road to Avonlea, Squamish Five (Gemini Design nomination), and also her inaugural effort as a Production Designer — Francis Mankiewicz’s gritty And Then You Die
+Other selected credits include Gordon Pinsent’s Heyday (Gemini nomination for Best Production Design); Julie Walking Home and A Girl Like Me — both directed by Polish Director Agnieszka Holland (House of Cards, Treme, The Wire); Pit Pony (Gemini Award for Best Production Design); Milgaard; Road to Avonlea; Squamish Five (Gemini Design nomination); and also her inaugural effort as a Production Designer — Francis Mankiewicz’s gritty And Then You Die.

-Marian thrives on collaborating with the entire creative team to devise environments full of evocative detail and texture that support and advance the visual story telling.
-Whether the story is epic and far reaching, or intimate and contemporary, her approach is fueled by passionate engagement and inventive abilities built upon fulsome research, supported by an impressive range of skills and knowledge, matched by a strong sense of organization and fiscal responsibility.
+Marian thrives on collaborating with the entire creative team to devise environments full of evocative detail and texture that support and advance the visual storytelling.
+Whether the story is epic and far-reaching or intimate and contemporary — her approach is fuelled by passionate engagement and inventive abilities built upon fulsome research, supported by an impressive range of skills and knowledge, and matched by a strong sense of organization and fiscal responsibility.

-As a visual artist Marian Wihak devises experiential and immersive installations.
+As a visual artist, Marian Wihak devises experiential and immersive installations including those for Nuit Blanche, Come Up To My Room and Toronto DesignOffsite.
 She has been supported by both the Canada Council and Ontario Arts Council, was a finalist in the prestigious RBC Painting Competition, and has work in many private and corporate collections across Canada and in the United States.